isilvac/python-portfolio/README.md

 These projects demonstrate:
 - API integration and authentication
-- GUI development with Tkinter
+- GUI development with Tkinter and Turtle graphics
 - Data processing and manipulation
-- Web scraping techniques
+- Web scraping techniques with BeautifulSoup and Selenium
 - Automation and workflow optimization
 - File I/O and data persistence
 - Error handling and user input validation
+- Object-oriented programming concepts
+- Game development fundamentals
+- Web automation and browser control
+- Email automation and communication systems

 ---

-*Built with Python 3.12+ | Last updated: 2025*
+*Built with Python 3.12+ | Last updated: 2025-08-18